 Blake Reilly is a live-in staff member for the Office of Residence Life and Health Education.
 As the Director of Residence Life, he is responsible for programmatic oversight in residential buildings, student staff selection, student staff training, and supporting our student staff members: Junior Advisors and Residence Coordinators.
 Blake additionally assists Molly Newton with housing processes and coordinates the implementation and strategy of Green Dot, the Bystander Intervention program on campus, creating a safe Bates community where Bobcats look out for one another.
 Blake started at Bates in August 2014.

 Kristy Gagne is the Coordinator of Residence Life and Housing.
-As Coordinator, she is responsible for the administrative duties of Residence Life as well as managing Summer and Break Housing, roommate conflict, and general Housing support.
-She is also the voice you will hear if you call our office.
+As Coordinator, she is responsible for the administrative duties of Residence Life as well as managing Summer and Break Housing, roommate matching, and general Housing logistics.
 Kristy joined Bates in September 2014.

 Brenna Callahan, a member of the Bates Class of 2015, serves as the Civic Leadership Post-Baccalaureate Fellow AmeriCorps VISTA out of the Harward Center and the Office of Residence Life and Health Education.
 Brenna mobilizes student clubs, varsity athletic teams, and residential centers to develop and coordinate collaborative community engaged programming for their groups and the Lewiston-Auburn communities.
 She also oversees youth college aspirations programming in the local community.
 Brenna received her bachelor’s degree in Education and Race, and French and Francophone Studies.
 After graduation, she taught 6th grade English and 4th grade in western Massachusetts.